 LoRaWan has become the leading technology for Low Power Wide Area Networks (LPWAN) to be used with IoT solutions.
-The divices connected to our LoRaWAN networks have ultra low power usage and extreme long range (read TU Delft).
+The devices connected to our LoRaWAN networks have ultra low power usage and extreme long range (read TU Delft).
 LoRaWAN is designed for scalability

 LoRaWAN ensures that only genuine and authorized devices will be joined to genuine and authentic networks.
 LoRaWAN is one of the few IoT networks implementing end-to-end encryption.
 Read all about LoRaWAN and security in the LoRa Alliance LoRaWAN Security Whitepaper.